Renegade-Master/zomboid-dedicated-server/README.md

     docker.io/renegademaster/zomboid-dedicated-server:latest
 ```

+The default behaviour of the Container is not to automatically restart after a crash to give the user time to investigate the cause of the issue.
+You may however want to change the [restart policy](https://docs.docker.com/engine/reference/run/#restart-policies---restart) to automatically recover from an unexpected failure.
+The following options will help to recover from such a situation:

+- `--restart=unless-stopped` will restart the container every time that it exits unless the Container is stopped using the Docker/Podman API.
+- `--restart=on-failure[:max-retries]` will restart the container only if it exits with a non-zero exit code.
+Optionally, it can also be configured to only restart a fixed number of times to help prevent crash-loops.

+These same options can be set in the `docker-compose.yaml` file.

 ### Assurance / Testing

 For every commit, the server is built and started briefly using GitHub Actions.
 This is to ensure that the server always